 The Differences Between European and Brazilian Portuguese

 Portuguese is one of the most spoken languages in the world.
-From Portugal to Brazil, to Angola to East-Timor.
-Portuguese is a very rich language with a cultural impact across the world.
-Whether you are looking to learn Portuguese to do business in Brazil, or need a Portuguese survival guide for a trip to Portugal, there two main types of Portuguese: European Portuguese and Brazilian Portuguese.
-So, we will highlight the main differences between European and Brazilian Portuguese!
+From Portugal to Brazil, to Angola to East-Timor – Portuguese is a very rich language with a cultural impact across the world.
+Whether you are looking to learn Portuguese for business purposes in Brazil, or need a Portuguese survival guide for a trip to Portugal – there two main types of Portuguese: European Portuguese and Brazilian Portuguese.
+So, continue reading to learn the main differences between European and Brazilian Portuguese!

 Cactus offers outstanding Portuguese language courses across the UK, online, private classes and immersive language courses in Portugal and Brazil.
 If you have any questions about any of our Portuguese courses please call us on +44 1273 830 960 or contact us.
 Our team of multilingual experts will be happy to answer any questions you may have.

 The Differences Between European and Brazilian Portuguese – Key Differences:

 European Portuguese differs from Brazilian Portuguese mainly in terms of pronunciation.
 There are also significant differences in vocabulary, and relatively minor differences in grammar and spelling.
 The relationship is similar to that between British and American English.
 But, the regional differences in Brazil are greater than those in the USA.